1947

 house and there is a basement level which is fitted out with massive fresh water holding tanks.

-Again, we see Rosie in the earliest days, relaxing at the Apache Fires property on her summer
+Again we see Rosie in the earliest days relaxing at the Apache Fires property on her summer

-vacations from Albuquerque, N.M.
+vacations from Albuquerque N.M.
 Most of the shots of Rosie were likely taken by Helen Frye.

 Above left Rosie sits on a red rock ledge which was built into the house and still exists today